TiiJeiJ8/E-Library/CONTRIBUTING.md

 ### Adding New E-Books

 1. **Fork the Repository**: Create your own fork of this repository
-2. **Choose the Right Folder**: Place your e-book in the appropriate folder:
-   - `books/by-genre/` - Organize by genre (Fiction, Non-Fiction, Technical, etc.)
-   - `books/by-author/` - Organize by author's last name
-   - `books/by-topic/` - Organize by specific topic or subject area
+2. **Place Files under `library/`**: Store actual e-book files under `library/` using a clear structure (e.g., `Author-Last-Name-First-Name/Book-Title-YYYY/`).
-3. **Add Documentation**: Create or update the book's entry in the corresponding folder's README
+3. **Index in `books/`**: Create or update the book's entry in the appropriate index README:
+   - `books/by-genre/` — list the book under the relevant genre
+   - `books/by-author/` — list the book under the author's folder
+   - `books/by-topic/` — list the book under relevant topics
+   README template can be found [Link](./templates/README.md)
 4. **Submit a Pull Request**: Describe the book you're adding and why it's valuable

 ### File Naming Convention